Abu

 history making.

-dirhams out of his total fortune of 40 thousand.
-He was so
+of his total fortune of 40 thousand.
+He was so honest in

-honest in his dealings that people kept their money with him.
+his dealings that people kept their money with him.
+But

 Nothing could stop him from doing what he thought was the